josephryan/DayhoffRecodingTests/README.md

 ### CONCLUSION

-For the reasons stated above, there is insufficient rationale for applying Dayhoff recoding in phylogenetic studies.
-It is almost certain to give different topologies when applied to large difficult datasets and there is no satisfactory reasoning to accept such a result.
-The claims that this coding effectively compensates for substitution saturation and compositional heterogeneity are not substantiated and, in light of the results herein, seem problematic.
+For the reasons stated above, I argue that Dayhoff recoding should be used with caution.
+Given that 19/20 amino acids are affected by the application of Dayhoff recoding, it is almost certain to give alternative topologies when applied to large difficult datasets.
+Given all of the uncertainty surrounding Dayhoff recoding (ie. the choice of matrix, the affect of different matrices on the codings, the availability of probabilistic methods that address the problem) I don't see a strong case for applying Dayhoff recoding.

 ### FILES